Dan Phillips is a designer and engineer with 30 years’ experience in the development of innovative environments, products and services.

 Dan’s area of interest is the need to align community and organisational innovation with a commitment to equitable and sustainable development, both for short-term health and wellbeing and for long-term social and environmental balance.
 Underpinning this is scepticism about the ability of people to engage with the needs of distant communities or with global or long-term value, let alone with their personal or community needs and motivations.

-Dan believes that technology and economic levers alone are poor masters and that systemic transformation is best achieved through empathic design, deep technical appreciation of the tools that we use to engage with each other and a clear understanding of the feedback between legislation, culture, technology and the environment on human behaviour.
+He believes that technology and economic levers alone are poor masters and that systemic transformation is best achieved through empathic design, deep technical appreciation of the tools that we use to engage with each other and a clear understanding of the feedback between legislation, culture, technology and the environment on human experience and behaviour.